‘Dreamer’ Detained By ICE Agents After Speaking At Immigration News Conference

 “A path for citizenship is necessary for DACA recipients but also for the other 11 million undocumented people with dreams,” she added, according to the New York Magazine.

-Vargas’ parents brought her from Cordoba in Argentina to the U.S. when she was seven years old, the Guardian reports.
+Vargas’ parents brought her from Cordoba in Argentina to the U.S. when she was 7-years-old, the Guardian reports.
 She later received protection from deportation under the Obama administration’s Deferred Action for Childhood Arrivals (DACA) program.
 She graduated from high school in Mississippi and started at the University of Southern Mississippi.
 She hopes to return to complete her education and become a maths professor.

 Vargas’ attorney, Abigail Peterson, said she was taken into custody by Immigration agents in Jackson, Mississippi, soon after she left the news conference in a friend’s car.